How would you like to see the top four diet myths busted into little pieces?

 Researchers at the London School of Hygiene and Tropical Medicine have studied both types and have successfully concluded that there is no major nutritional difference between the two.
 As a precaution, you should wash conventional food items more carefully to eliminate pesticides or herbicides.

-Once your body starts needing lesser calories than before, you are bound to gain weight after you stop dieting.
-Fasting also causes dizzy spells and weakness.
+Once your body starts needing lesser calories than before, you are bound to gain weight after you stop dieting, unless you retain a healthy eating regimen combined with regular exercise.

 Before following a diet structure, consult with a nutritional therapist to verify if the end results will be to your satisfaction or the theory is just a myth.
 I hope you enjoyed my myth-busting article and gained some useful knowledge about these particular aspects of dieting and how it affects people.